 This is my first project.
 Hopefully it won't take me a month.
+(Edit: it's been 3 years, oops).
 This is a wall clock in the shape of a Stargate.
 The main visual elements are a 60-LED ring mounted behind a laser-cut and etched stargate.

 I'll be able to use this as a functional reference.
 It'll need some modification, as it's supposed to work with 2 rings.